 - Connect a Data Studio report to a BigQuery dataset

 - Share a Data Studio report with appropriate levels of access

 - Data professionals, especially those who work with big data

 - People studying for the Google Professional Data Engineer exam

 - “Introduction to Google BigQuery” course or experience with BigQuery

-- Google Cloud Platform account (sign up for free trial at https://cloud.google.com/free if you don’t have an account)
+- A Google Cloud Platform account (sign up for a free trial at https://cloud.google.com/free if you don’t have an account)